 - Lease rather than purchase:While the outright purchase of equipment, machines, and real estate may end up being cheaper than leasing in the long-term, it can cause a cash crunch in the short-term, especially for young companies who don’t have tons of cash lying around.
 Further, leasing instead of buying is also efficient Business Financial Accounting Advisory Services – wise as lease payment is considered a business expense and can be written off.

 - Inventory management: Sometimes, companies tie up a lot of cash in inventory even though some items may not be moving as quickly as others.
 If it is input inventory, then the company can affect strict controls so that such things are purchased only sparingly.
 On the other hand, if it is finished products, then it should consider selling slow-moving items at a discount to free up excess cash tied up in holding them.

 - Offer Discounts and Levy penalties: To ensure that invoices are honored timely, a company can offer discounts for payments made earlier than the due date and levy penalties for late payments.
 This carrot and stick policy is a simple yet effective tool for improving the cash flow situation.

-- Increase modes of payment: Using multiple ways of payments can also be a quick-fix in increasing cash flow Management to a company.
+- Increase modes of payment: Using multiple ways of payments can also be a quick-fix in increasing Cash Flow Management to a company.
 Electronic methods of payment can be especially helpful to both the company and its customers as they don’t take much time in clearing, thus allowing the customer to hang on to cash for much longer and still allowing the company to receive payments on time.

 - Increase product price: Though many companies may refrain from increasing amounts of their products or services, it is possible that the quality of their products or services can fetch them higher revenue that they are leaving on the table due to low prices.
 Higher prices, even with slightly reduced sales, can result in increased revenue and, thus, better cash flow.
 There is no harm in trying to find the perfect price point.